ShanchaiZ/TheCampingSpot/README.md

 then added express sessions: to add flash messages (for error and sucessful actions)

 Refactoring:
-placed all the files and folders into the MVC structure. added .env file for image cloud uploading and API keys/secret security
+placed all the files and folders into the MVC structure.
+Added .env file for image cloud uploading and API keys/secret security.
+This .env file is a zero-dependency module that loads environment variables from a .env file into process.env.
+Storing configuration in the environment separate from code.
+To enter the cloud credentials, this is the file you need to update! this file wont be seen/tracked on github for security but will be used in the app itself.

 authentication:
 imported passport.js